netboxlabs/netbox-learning/netbox-event-driven-architectures/agents/reachability_alerter/README.md

-# NetBox Event-Driven Architectures Webinar 🚀

-## Reachability Alerter Agent
+# Reachability Alerter Agent 📢

 By default the Reachability Agent waits for messages to appear on the `$SUBSCRIBE_SUBJECT` subject and then if a device is reported as being unreachable the agent publishes a message to Slack.